 - Mix together the wet ingredients thoroughly.
 Give it a good whisk and the ingredients will all come together smoothly!

 - The parchment paper in the baking pan helps make it easier to take the loaf out of the pan.
-You can skip this if you prefer!
+You can skip this if you prefer, but make sure to grease the pan well.

 What is sourdough discard?